D’var Torah on Bring Chicago Home

-On Saturday, June 4, Dalya Lessem Elnecave, a youth organizer with JCUA, delivered the following D’var Torah at Anshe Emet Synagogue in Chicago.
+On Saturday, June 4, 2022, Dalya delivered the following D’var Torah at Anshe Emet Synagogue in Chicago.

 Shabbat Shalom.
 If I could see a show of hands, how many of you all have moved at least once in your life?
 Now keep your hands up if you would describe moving as a pleasant and easy process.
 Logistically straightforward?
 With no unforeseen complications? *Yeah, I thought so.* or *Well that is very lucky for you.* In Parshat Bamidbar, that already difficult process is put on a larger scale.
 Moses is instructed to take a census of all of the Israelites, and he counts tens of thousands.
 Bamidbar translates to “in the desert” which is an apt description for the rest of the Torah: decades of wandering in an inhospitable desert, all in search of a permanent home.